nsarno/knock/README.md

 - It's lightweight.
 - It's tailored for Rails API-only application.
 - It's [stateless](https://en.wikipedia.org/wiki/Representational_state_transfer#Stateless).
-- It works out of the box with [Auth0](https://auth0.com/docs/server-apis/rails).
+- It works out of the box with services like [Auth0](http://auth0.com/)

 ### Is this being maintained?